What a joy it is doing animal paintings! There are so many interesting critters to paint.

 Colorful oils or watercolors combine the glories of nature with the expression of art.

-This colorful fish painting is not actually an animal painting, but there isn't an underwater page.
+This colorful sea life painting is not actually an animal painting, but there isn't an underwater painting page on Art by Carol May.

 While living in Florida I enjoyed doing underwater nature paintings.
 I love color and had lots of fun doing the colorful Banded Butterfly fish.
 It's called "Two Stripies".